Avisrur/reactMonsters/README.md

 5. Understand React events
 6. Using of classes VS functions for components
 7. Using react's component class as an extend and use his capabilities
+8. Understanding class methods(arrow methods vs decleared methods) in the aspect of context of "this"(arrow function auto binds the method to this)